What are Invoice Reversals?

 By doing this, we have caused a reduction in our clinic’s accounts receivable (A/R) although we have not yet collected a payment from the patient during this period.
 On May 23rd, Jane knows that $100 is still outstanding but the next day, only $85 is outstanding — but this is not a result of us collecting $15 from the patient.

-The original invoice will appear on the Sales Report for the original date, with the Reversed status.
-The negative version of this invoice (denoted by the “X” at the end, #1531-P02X), along with the newly created invoice will appear on the report under the date that the changes were made.
+The original invoice will appear on the Sales Report for the original purchase date, with the Reversed status.
+The negative version of this invoice (denoted by the “X” at the end, #1531-P02X), along with the newly created invoice will also appear on the report for the original purchase date (but will also indicate the date when these changes were made under “Invoice Date”).

 Invoice reversals will help your clinic keep track of historically accurate A/R and make your life a little bit easier when attempting to reconcile your books!